Federal Consistency Certification: US Wind Maryland Offshore Project

 Climate change looks different depending on where you are in the world.
 In Delaware, climate change primarily takes the form of sea level rise, increasing temperatures and more frequent intense storms, including heavy precipitation and flooding.
 Climate Action Plan MenuClimate Change Basics

-Human activities have increased the amount of greenhouse gases in our atmosphere, which has led to rising temperatures and other changes in our earth and climate.
+Human activities have increased the amount of greenhouse gases in our atmosphere, threatening the health and wellbeing of the people of Delaware.
 Climate Action Plan MenuActions You Can Take

 Climate change is a global issue that will require global solutions, but we can all play a part in that greater effort by reducing our energy usage and conserving our resources.
 Climate Action Plan Menu [dropdown-itemMinimizing Impacts